tenta-browser/chromium-crosswalk/mojo/public/cpp/bindings/README.md

 * `mojom`: Specifies the `mojom` file to which the typemap applies.
 Many typemaps may apply to the same `mojom` file, but any given typemap may only apply to a single `mojom` file.
+* `os_whitelist`: Optional list of specific platforms this typemap should be constrained to.
 * `public_headers`: Additional headers required by any code which would depend on the Mojom definition of `gfx.mojom.Rect` now that the typemap is applied.
   Any headers required for the native target type definition should be listed here.
 * `traits_headers`: Headers which contain the relevant `StructTraits` specialization(s) for any type mappings described by this file.
-* `sources`: Any private implementation sources needed for the `StructTraits` definition.
+* `sources`: Any implementation sources needed for the `StructTraits` definition.
+These sources are compiled directly into the generated C++ bindings target for a `mojom` file applying this typemap.
 * `public_deps`: Target dependencies exposed by the `public_headers` and
   `traits_headers`.
 * `deps`: Target dependencies exposed by `sources` but not already covered by